dpletzke/stronks-api/README.md

 ### Setup
 0. Clone to local, run npm install
+1. create .env based on example, create database in local environment
 1. run  `npm run dev` at root
 2. Use Insomnia, Postman or some other routes tester on routes below
-3. run `node ./test/socketClient.js` at root for hardcoded live-price data
+3. run `node ./test/socketClient.js` at root for live-price data
 4. the client terminal logs the live price stream sent from server

+## Stack

+Stronks Api is built with Postgres and Express, uses Knex for query building and Socket.io for live data

+Highlights in the implementation:
+* portfolios routes and controller
+  * aync code allow for concurrency when validating trades
+  * JSDoc documentation on important code
+* user friendly error handling everywhere
+* user is authenticated for their data only
+* in-memory stock data structure easy for an api and database to take its place
+  * using Map for stocks dataStore for faster read/write

-## Usage
+## Routes
 login with a seeded user

 POST /login